01-edu/UX-UI/subjects/ux/lets-fight-harassment/interviews/README.md

 **Deliverables:**

-- 1 interview guide
+- A PDF document with an interview guide
+- A PDF document with 3 scripts
-- 3 scripts or an affinity diagram from your interviews
+- An affinity diagram from your interviews (PDF or digital, on Miro or Figma for example)

 **Resources:**